Him-anshuSharma/Powstik/README.md

 # Powstik

-Powstik application inspired from website, currently screen is filled with random data because of unavailability of API
+Powstik application inspired from website, currently screen is filled with random data because of unavailability of API.
+Focused more on functionality rather than UI.

 ## Installation